 Introduction to Hover in CSS

 Dynamic pages are the requirement of time.
-The more user-friendly and specific a web page, the more likely it is to be used or viewed by end-users.
-Cascading Style Sheet has a lot of features to offer when it comes to offering dynamic properties to a web page.
-The hover feature is one amongst them.
-Using this property in styling any element, we can make sure that we get the desired effect when we hover over that part of the page.
-It is simple to use yet gives a decorative and animated touch to the page, which can always be treated as a plus point.
+The more user-friendly and specific a web page, the more likely it will be used or viewed by end-users.
+Cascading Style Sheet offers many features when providing dynamic properties to a web page.
+The hover feature is one of them.
+Using this property in styling any element, we can ensure we get the desired effect when we hover over that part of the page.
+It is simple to use while providing the page with a decorative and animated touch, which can always be treated as a plus point.
 Let us explore this property and its uses.
-In this topic, we are going to learn about Hover in CSS.
+We will study about Hover in CSS in this topic.

 Syntax and Uses of Hover in CSS